Telicent-io/telicent-core-charts/charts/telicent-pipelines/README.md

-# Helm Chart for Telicent Core
+# Helm Chart for Telicent Pipelines

-Telicent Core is the umbrella chart under which all the subcharts are configured and released.
+Telicent Pipelines is the umbrella chart under which all the subcharts are configured and released.

 ## Introduction

-This chart bootstraps Telicent Core deployment on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps Telicent Pipelines deployment on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites